rcarrata/rcarrata.github.io/_posts/2020-02-02-ocp4-analyse_traffic_and_debug_network_traffic_in_Openshift.md

     - infinity
 ```

-* In the case for the django app, the sidecar will be into the container spec:
+* In the case of the django app, the sidecar will be in the container spec:

 ```
 spec: